- As low as $865/Night

 Summary:

 Myrtle Beach is a glorious mecca of sunlight and surf, and Marriott's OceanWatch at Grande Dunes is your ideal getaway at this coveted destination.
-Combining cavernous accommodations with enchanting amenities, the resort makes vacations memorable, with shining pools, a state-of-the-art exercise center and appealing walkways to the beach.
+Combining cavernous accommodations with enchanting amenities, the resort makes vacations memorable, with shining pools, a state-of-the-art exercise center and striking walkways to the beach.
 Located near top golf courses, beaches and attractions, it’s the ideal place to stay and play in one of America's premier oceanside destinations.

 The Space: